eslint/rfcs/designs/2025-define-plugin/README.md

 For example, if a plugin exports two configs and only one adds `languageOptions`, it would require additional complexity added to the singular function.

 Furthermore, dynamically generating strings is a more complex mental model for plugin authors.
-As a result, it's also a more complex system to model in type system types for `definePlugin`.
+As a result it's also a more complex system to model in type system types for `definePlugin`.
 Doing so would at the very least require `definePlugin` to have a type parameter representing the shape of `rule.meta.docs`.
 Any operation beyond rudimentary boolean checks or string concatenation would be difficult or impossible to describe even with that information.